the Senior Dog Study

 Together, these results point to a gentler, more natural way to support senior dogs’ cognitive health.

-The Story Behind the Study
+The Dog Behind the Senior Dog Study

-How We Measured Change
+How The Senior Dog Study Measured Change

 By combining behavioral scores, continuous monitoring, and biomarker analysis, we were able to capture a multi-dimensional view of each dog’s journey — showing both the numbers and the lived experience.